MigueI/Analysis-of-Yelp-Data/Yelp_Analysis.md

 Also, it's worth noting that lack of responses tended to hurt a restaurants rating.
 When establishments failed to provide information (listed as 'dnr' = 'did not respond'), it means that consumers won't be making informed decisions, which could lead to a bad time and negative reviews.
 These were things like failing to answer whether or not a restaurant was 'upscale', whether dogs were allowed, or whether or not they served desert.
 Filling in these responses resulted in better ratings in every single category except 'drive-thru: TRUE', 'wifi: paid', 'delivery: TRUE', 'garage: TRUE', and 'open-late:TRUE'.

-## Conclusion
+## Conclusions

 Our analysis isn't perfect, but then again, it wasn't meant to be perfect.
-We're trying to get a sense of the kinds of trends we see on the large scale, \textit{without} looking at the food quality.
+We're trying to get a sense of the kinds of trends we see on the large scale, without looking at the food quality.
 Of course there will be some shabby restaurants with excellent food, and other restaurants that have all the "attribute" boxes ticked but lack good food.
 Without the information on the food, we have focus on other attributes.
 What does the analysis on these attributes tell us?

 We'll if you're a restaurant owner, consider filling out all of your yelp attributes, since many restaurants were penalized for lack of responses.
 Next, is it possible to make your establishment quieter?
 Loud and very loud restaurants recieved lower ratings.
-Finally, if you're going to offer wifi, make if free or don't bother.
+If you're going to offer wifi, make if free or don't bother.
+Finally, if you are thinking about opening a restaurant, take great care in where you choose to set up shop.
+Location (i.e. neighborhood) can play a major role in a restaurants ratings.

+It's important to keep in mind that correlation isn't causation, and that just because we see differences between attributes doesn't necessarily mean that fixing certain problems will immediatly yield better ratings.
+On the other hand, making some of the improvements outlined above certainly won't make ratings worse!

+## Acknowledgments

+I'd like to thank Albert for helping me with this project, and for teaching me R and introducing me to statistics.
+I'd also like to thank Yelp for publishing the data set.